sp0x/onion-pi/README.md

     diskutil unmountDisk /dev/disk4

-Unzip the file on-the-fly and write the contents to a locally attached SD card:
+Unzip the file and write the contents to a locally attached SD card:

+     unzip 2018-06-27-raspbian-stretch-lite.zip
-    sudo bash -c 'unzip -p 2018-06-27-raspbian-stretch-lite.zip | dd bs=1m of=/dev/rdisk4 conv=sync'
+     sudo dd bs=1m if=2018-06-27-raspbian-stretch-lite.img of=/dev/rdisk4 conv=sync

 Note that the /dev/rdisk4 is different from /dev/disk4 in that rdisk doesn't buffer the writing, and so the data is flushed for each chunk written which should be faster.